 Joseph also heard from God via this special messenger, which brings us to our second principle: Joseph acted in obedience to what God had to say.
 God said, “Joseph, I want you to marry her.”
 He did.
 God said, “Joseph, I want you to remain pure for nine months.”
 He did.
 God said, “Joseph, the baby’s life is threatened.
 Move down to Egypt.”
 He moved to Egypt.
 “Joseph, move back to Israel.”
 He moved to Israel.
 Whatever God said, that’s what Joseph did.

 Thirdly, they saw the Grand Plan.
-It’s been said that “disappointments in life heavens_perspectiveare often God’s appointments.”
+It’s been said that “disappointments in life are often God’s appointments.”
 The scripture says, “All this took place to fulfill what the Lord had said through the prophet: “The virgin will be with child and will give birth to a son, and they will call him Immanuel”–which means, “God with us.”
 You see, hundreds of years before this happened to Mary and Joseph, God had said that this is what He was going to do.
 There was a Grand Plan.
 Mary and Joseph knew that God had a purpose.
 While all of this might have been disappointing for them, it was God’s appointment, a part of the Grand Plan.

 Coaching disappointment can be tough.
 Disappointments are challenging to get past and continue to plague us for years.
 The challenge for all of us is: How can we grow from them?
 This month we’ve included a coaching exercise to help you address disappointments and unmet expectations with your clients.